pro-utkarshM/myOwnOS/README.md

 - low lEU – super clear explanations for tough concepts

 If you're even thinking of writing your own OS, start there.
 And then... just start.

 ---

-## Want to Follow or Contribute?

-Clone the repo, follow along, or just shoot me a message if you’re building something similar.
-Happy to learn, share, and nerd out together.

-**Next up: IDT, paging, and VFS.
-Let's go.**

-— Utkarsh Maurya

----